Wuture/MemSearch/README.md

 3. search.py: Contains the search functions used by the application to identify keywords and retrieve relevant results from your OS history.

 4. active_window.py: Focuses on capturing screenshots of the active window rather than the entire screen.
-Note: This script currently has bugs and is pending fixes.

 5. system_tracker.py: Tracks all open applications, marking each as active or dormant, thus providing a comprehensive view of your system's application usage over time.